 Eating foods rich in protein and vitamins is good for maintaining the liver’s functions and repairing them.
 Bean/pea sprouts can cleanse the liver and are good for eyesight.
 They contain a large amount of magnesium and chlorophyll and can flush the toxins from the body.
 They are also rich in carotene and lutein.

 It is good to eat pears after dinner.
 Pears are crisp, juicy, sweet, and refreshing.
-Eating pears can significantly relieve the symptoms of a dry, itching, painful throat and hoarseness from people suffering from upper respiratory tract infections.
+Eating pears can significantly relieve the symptoms of a dry, itching, painful throat and hoarseness in people suffering from upper respiratory tract infections.
 You can also eat cooked pears to prevent the formation of dry lips, and at the same time protect your vocal cords.

 American nutritionist Nikki Beik says oats are rich in soluble fiber, which can help protect your heart and blood vessels by cleaning out excess cholesterol.
 In some cases, oats can reduce the chance of heart disease up to 30 percent, or even higher.